icaka98/iris-ai-model-framework/README.md

 ```

 ### NB!
-There's a `abstract_categorizer_model.zip` file that I'll send via email.
-Please, make sure you unzip it in the storage directory.
+You can find the storage data here: [link to GDrive](https://drive.google.com/file/d/1PFSaJqoFACWZONvEVIq-sSyEKNMI6cC6/view?usp=sharing)
+Make sure that you unzip the contents of the archive under `src/storage`.

 ## Instructions